check-spelling/check-spelling-docs/Configuration.md

 ### expect

 This contains of expected "words" that aren't in the dictionary, one word per line.

+Some arbitrary strings that are in test files that aren't really words.
+They should be removed if the test are changed/removed.

 Expected words that are not otherwise present in the corpus will be suggested for removal, but will not trigger a failure.